Baku, the showy capital of Azerbaijan

 Majestically built city center

-Baku is quite an architectural treasure, some would even say jumble.
+Baku is quite an architectural treasure, some would even say a jumble of different styles.
 Around the medieval Old City and next to the glass-and-steel high-risers on the coast, Baku downtown is full of huge stone mansions.
 Most of the structures in the city center were build in early 20th century, and have clear European style features.
 Baku is at times referred as the Paris of the East, as especially when illuminated, the stone mansions do resemble their counterparts in Central European capitals.

 A popular strolling and sightseeing route to the city center goes from the southern side of the Old City through the Philharmonic Fountain Park, circulating outside the city walls past Baku City Hall to the Nizami Museum of Azerbaijan Literature with its gorgeous facade.
 From there you can continue to the Fountain Square and through it to the other pedestrian areas of the city center.
 The main shopping streets are lined with brand stores and restaurants and, together with the squares, are popular places to hang out.